contentful/slash-developers/out/ios/tutorials/using-delivery-api-with-swift.md

 ## Setup the client

 There are different ways to integrate the SDK into your own apps, described in detail in the [README for the SDK][2].
-This guide will use [CocoaPods][3], the dependency manager for Cocoa projects, which helps keep the SDK up-to-date:
+This guide will use [CocoaPods][3], the dependency manager for Cocoa projects, which helps you keep the SDK up-to-date:

 Create the following _Podfile_ for your project: